Jordan094/Black-Cats-Bulletin/README.md

 ## Code

-* Code Institute's Level 5 in Web Application Development course for providing me lessons and source code which has helped to create my website.
+* [Code Institute's Level 5 in Web Application Development course](https://codeinstitute.net/) for providing me lessons and source code which has helped to create my website.

-* BOOTSTRAP 5 which has enabled me to create my website in a responsive manner.
+* [BOOTSTRAP 5](https://getbootstrap.com/) which has enabled me to create my website in a responsive manner.
 My responsive Nav Bar.
 My sections which include my Hero Image and Footer are some examples of where Bootstrap is present on my website.

-* W3Schools for providing examples of code for further customisation of my site and quick help for HTML elements.
+* [W3Schools](https://www.w3schools.com/) for providing examples of code for further customisation of my site and quick help for HTML elements.

-* Fontawesome for providing me with icons which I have used ony my footer.
+* [Fontawesome](https://fontawesome.com/) for providing me with icons which I have used ony my footer.

-* FCTables which allowed me to add live widgets on my Home Page and League Table section.
+* [FCTables](https://www.fctables.com/widgets/) which allowed me to add live widgets on my Home Page and League Table section.

 ## Content and Imagery

-* [safc.com](SAFC.com) for providing me with a number of different resources which includes:
+* [Sunderland AFC Official Club Page](SAFC.com) for providing me with a number of different resources which includes:
   * Images of players, all of which are used on the news page.
   * Various pieces of news information.
   * Links to their official Youtube Channel which I have provided as external links on the Fixtures and Results page.